TechnicalPursuit/TIBET-Examples/pizza/README.md

 ## `pizza:sides`

-The `pizza:sides` tag's role in the application is to render the side-dish options (anything that's not a pizza) and support adding one or more to the order.
+The `pizza:sides` tag's role in the application is to render the side-dish options (anything that's not a pizza) and support adding one or more sides to the order.

-Here's a refresher (hope you like lemon... :)):
+Here's a look back at the choices (hope you like lemon... :)):

 <img src="./public/media/pizza-sides.png"/>

-Below is a comment-stripped version of the `pizza:sides` tag template. _(Before you panic over CDATA blocks etc. recall this is about demonstrating what's possible. :))_
+Below is a comment-stripped version of the project's `pizza:sides` tag template, the template responsible for rendering that user interface:

 ### `pizza:sides.xhtml`